 A sintered iron disc is primarily used in high-horsepower, endurance racing applications.
 If you run quarter-miles only, than this is not the clutch for you.
 Clutches like these do not work as well when the weather is cold, and a high-durability flywheel surface is required.
 If you use a standard flywheel with a clutch disc like this, be prepared to change it out after every race.

 At the risk of being repetitive, DO NOT BUY MORE CLUTCH THAN YOU NEED.
-If you have a mildly modified car, you don’t want to purchase a clutch that is meant for a racing application, and vice versa.
-Putting a clutch meant for street driving on a race car means that it will not last as long as you may need it to.
+If you have a mildly modified Mustang, you don’t want to purchase a clutch that is meant for a racing application, and vice versa.
+Putting a clutch meant for street driving on a Mustang built for racing means that it will not last as long as you may need it to.

 A simple organic disc will handle a very wide variety of use, including street driving and racing.
 A Kevlar disc is a good choice for a Mustang that races heavily on the track or the road, especially if you have forced induction.
 Carbon and ceramic discs should be left to high-horsepower Mustangs that see lots of drag racing, or are only track/drag cars.
 And sintered iron should only be used on high-horsepower, endurance racing Mustangs.

 What is over clutch?

 Having more clutch gripping power is always better than not having enough.
 If you plan on making additional modifications in the near future, but are in need of a clutch now, it is better to go with a stronger clutch that will handle your future mods.

 Do I need to replace the flywheel when replacing a clutch?